 What Is Actinic Keratosis?

 While it is not common, actinic keratosis patches can become cancerous.
-In order to reduce your risk of actinic keratosis, be sure to minimize your sun exposure and use protection when you are.
+In order to reduce your risk of actinic keratosis skin condition, be sure to minimize your sun exposure and use protection when you are.
 The symptoms of actinic keratosis are:

 - Typically, rough, dry, scaly patches of skin that are smaller than 1 inch in diameter.